Special Operations Forces (Belarus)

 Belarus's units conduct joint exercises with the Armed Forces of Russia in which the nation's special forces participate extensively.
 Belarus's ruling party has been accused of using its special forces to assassinate opposition leaders.
 Functionally, the Belarusian SSO are not equivalent to special forces in the conventional sense but rather an inferior counterpart of the Russian Airborne Forces, which they are highly integrated with through relationships established during joint training exercises.

-During 2020 protests, the 5th Spetsnaz Brigade participated in the suppression of the protests, killing one man in Brest.
+During the 2020 protests, the 5th Spetsnaz Brigade participated in the suppression of the protests, killing one man in Brest.
 The 38th Guards Air Assault Brigade, while not engaging with protestors, due to its role as a Military Unit, not a Special Forces Unit, moved towards the borders of Belarus, via the order of Belarusian President Alexander Lukashenko.

 History

 In the early 1990s, the military and political leadership of Belarus faced the question of the further fate of the legacy of the Soviet Army.
 The Belorussian Military District had three airborne units: the 103rd Guards Airborne Division in Vitebsk, the 38th Separate Guards Airborne Brigade in Brest and the 5th Spetsnaz Brigade in Maryina Gorka.
 A dilemma came when a defense doctrine was proclaimed, of which airborne units did not fit very well.

 Some leaders, proceeding from supposedly pacifist considerations, proposed a radical solution dismantling the airborne forces.
 In September 1995, mobile forces were formed on the basis of the 103rd Guards Airborne Division and the 38th Separate Guards Airborne Brigade as part of the 38th, 317th and 350th separate mobile brigades.

 They took part in the following operational tactical exercises: "Neman" (2001), "Berezina" (2002), "Clear Sky" (2003), "Shield of the Fatherland" (2004), and "Shield of the Union" (2006).
 On 2 August 2007, the formation of the Special Operations Forces was announced.
 They included two mobile forces brigades (38th and 103rd), the 5th separate special-purpose brigade.

 The units of the Special Operations Forces are the only Belarusian ground units maintained at full readiness.
 The IISS estimated its strength at 6,150 in 2022.
 The 38th and 103rd Brigades received the relatively new Russian-made 2B23 Nona-M1 towed 120 mm mortar in 2017, of which they fielded a total of eighteen by 2022.

 In August 2020, Special Forces participated in the suppression of the protests in Belarus.
 On August 11, Hienadz Shutau was shot in Brest by captain Roman Gavrilov of 5th Spetsnaz Brigade.
 In 2021, local court considered Gavrilov as a victim, accusing the late Shutau and another protester.
 At the court session, it was revealed that the use of army officers in civil operation was authorized by SSO commander Major General Vadim Denisenko.